vsivsi/meteor-file-collection/README.md

 ### Design philosophy

+**Update: CollectionFS appears to no longer be actively maintained, so caveat emptor.**

 My goal in writing this package was to stay true to the spirit of Meteor and build something efficient and secure that "just works" with a minimum of fuss.

 If you've been searching for ways to deal with file data on Meteor, you've probably also encountered [collectionFS](https://atmospherejs.com/cfs/standard-packages).
 If not, you should definitely check it out.
 It's a great set of packages written by smart people, and I even pitched in to help with a rewrite of their MongoDB gridFS support.